U.S. government strengthens oversight of police-reform monitors | Law-Order

 U.S. government strengthens oversight of police-reform monitors

-If the probes in Minneapolis, Louisville or Phoenix show that the those police departments engaged in patterns or practices of discrimination or use of excessive force, the Justice Department could seek to use a civil consent decree to enforce reforms.
-Monitors are typically hired to oversee consent decrees after negotiations between the parties and approval by a federal court.
-They are meant to serve as neutral arbiters of compliance with the consent decree's terms.
+After five years pass, cities and other local jurisdictions under a consent decree will be permitted to petition the court to move for termination of the monitorship by demonstrating compliance with the settlement's terms.
+In addition, the rules will bar monitors from "double-dipping" by serving on more than one monitoring team at a time.

-The recommendations to bolster monitor oversight, outlined in a memo by Associate Attorney General Vanita Gupta, were crafted after the department held about 50 sessions with police departments, mayors and others.
+The steps, outlined in a memo by Associate Attorney General Vanita Gupta, were crafted after the department held about 50 sessions with police departments, mayors and others.
 Many officials told the department that while they felt consent decrees are useful to improving police practices, they were concerned about the sometimes high costs of monitor fees and the lack of oversight to ensure they are being held accountable.

 President Joe Biden has vowed to address what he has called systemic racism in the United States.
-The Justice Department on April 21 launched its investigation into policing practices in Minneapolis following a jury's verdict that a white police officer murdered a Black man named George Floyd in a 2020 incident that triggered racial justice protests in many U.S. cities.
+The Justice Department on April 21 launched an investigation into Minneapolis policing practices following a jury's verdict that a white police officer murdered a Black man named George Floyd in a 2020 incident that triggered racial justice protests in many U.S. cities.

 The department five days later launched its investigation of the Louisville police department, whose officers last year fatally shot a Black woman named Breonna Taylor in a botched raid in another incident that prompted protests against police violence.
 The department last month opened an investigation into whether police in Phoenix unlawfully have used deadly force, retaliated against peaceful protesters and violated the rights of homeless people.